Robert Lantos: Life and career

 Lantos was born on 3 April 1949 in Budapest, the son of Ágnes (Bodor) and László Lantos, a mechanic and truck company owner.
 Lantos spent much of his childhood in Montevideo, Uruguay, where his family fled after the Hungarian Revolution of 1956.
 He immigrated to Canada in 1963.
+Lantos is Jewish.

 Lantos studied literature at McGill University in Montreal and graduated with a BA (1970) and an MA (1972).
 Following graduation from McGill, he founded Vivafilm which imported and distributed foreign films across Canada.
 He later started a production company, RSL Entertainment, which produced fifteen films, most notably George Kaczender's In Praise of Older Women and Ted Kotcheff's Joshua Then and Now.

 Lantos co-founded the Canadian film and television company Alliance Communications Corporation with partners Victory Loewy, John Kemeny, Stephen J. Roth, and Denis Héroux.
 He was chairman and CEO until 1998 when he sold his controlling interest in Alliance.
 He now produces films through his production company Serendipity Point Films.

 Lantos has produced 40 feature films.
-His credits include the Golden Globe Winner and Academy Award nominated Barney's Version, Golden Globe nominated and Academy Award nominated Eastern Promises, Fugitive Pieces, winner, Best Actor at the Rome Film Festival and winner of the Audience Award at the Sydney Film Festival, Golden Globe-nominated and Academy Award-nominated Being Julia, Golden Globe nominated Sunshine, the Cannes Grand Prix winner and Academy Award nominated The Sweet Hereafter, Berlin Silver Bear winner Existenz, Cannes Ecumenical Prize winner Adoration, Cannes Special Jury Prize winner Crash, Cannes International Critics Prize winner Exotica, Genie Award winners, Where the Truth Lies, Black Robe, In Praise of Older Women, and Canadian domestic box office phenomenon Men with Brooms.
+His credits include the Golden Globe Winner and Academy Award nominated Barney's Version; Golden Globe nominated and Academy Award nominated Eastern Promises; Fugitive Pieces, winner, Best Actor at the Rome Film Festival and winner of the Audience Award at the Sydney Film Festival; Golden Globe-nominated and Academy Award-nominated Being Julia; Golden Globe nominated Sunshine; the Cannes Grand Prix winner and Academy Award nominated The Sweet Hereafter; Berlin Silver Bear winner Existenz; Cannes Ecumenical Prize winner Adoration; Cannes Special Jury Prize winner Crash; Cannes International Critics Prize winner Exotica; Genie Award winners Where the Truth Lies, Black Robe, In Praise of Older Women; and Canadian domestic box office phenomenon Men with Brooms.
 Another five of his films have been a part of the Cannes Official Selection: Night Magic (1985), Joshua Then and Now (1985, in competition), Felicia's Journey (1999, in competition), Stardom (2000, Closing Night), Ararat (2002), Where the Truth Lies (2005, in competition).